spotify/dh-virtualenv/doc/usage.rst

    Use setuptools instead of distribute in the virtualenv

-.. cmdoption:: --no-test

-   Skip running ``python setup.py test`` after dependencies and the package is installed.
-This is useful if the Python code is packaged using distutils and not setuptools.

 .. cmdoption:: --python <path>

    Use a specific Python interpreter found in ``path`` as the